lynn/toki-wile/README.md

    =========   ===========   =======   =============
    ALE:  Ø     NRM: l²       (see ¹)   WAN:    Ø
    INSA: s     RPV: t                  TU:     j
-   OPEN: k     N:   n                  KULUPU: w
+   OPEN: k     N:   n                  KLP:    w
    PINI: p

    ¹ A "pronoun infix" in Ca is allowed *only when Ext is Ø*.